DireKnight/2017_Project/ProjectFiles/html/readme.txt

 Shawn Smith - Sign Up Page

-Stephen Kean - Planetary Information
+Stephen Kean - Planetary Information (Working on planetary and System information as well as Images)

 Sweta Patel -General Information (Who are we and purpose of the settlement).